Evaluating LLM-Based Regression Test Generation: Experimental Results

-\result{\emph{RQ3.
-Result Summary}.
-While \toolname is substantially faster than WAFLGo, \toolname performs as well as WAFLGo in bug reproduction and slightly worse in bug finding.
+\result{\textbf{RQ4}.
+While \toolname is substantially faster than WAFLGo, \toolname performs better than WAFLGo in bug reproduction and slightly worse in bug finding.
 However, by upgrading \toolname by fuzzing the generated test cases, our zero-shot approach outperforms WAFLGo, whose performance depends on a user-provided seed corpus, which, as we found, happens to be quite close to bug-revealing already.
 Hence, we find that \toolname, as a zero-shot regression test generator, also makes an excellent seed generator for regression greybox fuzzers. }

+\icse{ Finally, we elaborate the results versus \emph{undirected}-\toolname, which excludes commit information.
+We find that the undirected variant significantly under-performs our proposed directed variant (i.e., \review{4} bug versus \review{20} bugs).
+The effectiveness score drops from \review{1.32} (sometimes output-changing) to \review{0.63} (often not reaching the changes), and the average execution time increases from \review{1} minute to $\sim$\review{3} minutes.
+These results highlight the importance of commit information for LLM-based regression test generation.
+Detailed experimental results are provided in Supplementary Material \cite{supplementary}. }